rifaterdemsahin/certbot/README.md

 - **Verify HTTPS is working**:

-  After obtaining the certificate, visit your site using `https://` to ensure the SSL is active.
+  After obtaining the certificate, visit your site using `https://` to ensure SSL is active.

 - **Check renewal logs**: